-Hartnup disease is a rare hereditary disorder that results in a rash and brain abnormalities because tryptophan and certain other amino acids are not well absorbed from the intestine and not well reabsorbed by the kidneys.
+Hartnup disease is a rare hereditary disorder that results in a rash and brain abnormalities because tryptophan and certain other amino acids are not well absorbed from the intestine and not well reabsorbed by the kidneys, so the body has inadequate amounts of these substances.

 A period of poor nutrition nearly always precedes an attack.
-Most symptoms occur sporadically and are caused by a deficiency of niacinamide.
-The symptoms resemble those caused by a deficiency of niacin (pellagra—see Niacin Deficiency), particularly the rash that develops on parts of the body exposed to the sun.
+Most symptoms occur sporadically and are caused by a deficiency of niacin.
+The symptoms resemble those caused by a dietary deficiency of niacin (pellagra), particularly the rash that develops on parts of the body exposed to the sun.
 Intellectual disability, short stature, headaches, an unsteady gait, and collapsing or fainting are common.
 Psychologic problems (such as anxiety, rapid mood changes, delusions, and hallucinations) may also result.

 Generic NameSelect Brand Names